Processing industrial hemp

 Thanks to the WA industry leaders who are building the pathways to connect and complete the supply chain.

-• MR Hemp Processing: who’ve taken a huge leap of faith following their dream for the industry at large, to setup and model a hemp stem processing facility.
-They cultivate, harvest, dry and store their seed in the SE of the state for growing for biomass closer to the facility.
+- MR Hemp Processing: who took a huge leap of faith in 2020 to follow their dream for the industry at large; to setup and model a hemp stem processing facility.
+They cultivate, harvest, dry and store their seed in the southeast of the state for growing of biomass closer to the facility in the southwest.
 You will see on their website the array of products produced by first stage processing.
-While the Hemp Hurd is all allocated for construction the other products are yet to find a buyer.
+While the Hemp Hurd was previously all allocated for construction, the animal bedding product is in high demand and other innovative products are being developed, some of them yet to find a market.

 Related articles